What Makes CombiPatch® Different?

-A small transparent patch, CombiPatch uses the patented DOT Matrix® delivery system.
+A small transparent patch, CombiPatch uses the patented DOT Matrix™ delivery system.
 Upon application to your skin, the patch continuously releases both estradiol (a form of estrogen) and norethindrone acetate (a progestin) directly into your bloodstream.
-That's why CombiPatch can help to treat certain moderate to severe symptoms associated with menopause with smaller daily doses compared to pills that need to be first digested, and then metabolized.*
+That's why CombiPatch can help to treat certain moderate to severe symptoms associated with menopause with smaller daily doses compared to pills that need to be first digested, and then processed through the liver.*

 *This does not mean that CombiPatch is safer or more effective than hormone therapy (HT) pills or other hormone therapies.